 In 1979, I began to teach annually on the East Coast, initially at Ohashi's center in New York (and he taught at mine in Santa Monica), later at the Open Center, and after that in the Berkshires where Senior JSD Teacher Deborah Valentine Smith organized classes.
 In the eighties I began teaching in other states, Europe (Germany, Norway, Sweden and Switzerland), and Canada (British Columbia).

 My vision is of people everywhere being able to help each other with this art.
 To promote this, the Jin Shin Do® Foundation for Bodymind Acupressure® was set up in 1982.
-The international JSDF directory now includes about 100 Authorized Jin Shin Do® Teachers (JSD Trademark Licensees) and 500 Registered JSD Acupressurists throughout the U.S., Canada, Europe (now including Australia!).
+The international JSDF directory now includes about 120 Authorized Jin Shin Do® Teachers (Jin Shin Do® Trademark Licensees) and about 400 Registered JSD Acupressurists throughout the U.S., Canada, Europe and Australia.

 To protect the quality of the art, life showed me that it was necessary